-What sets the Brock Commons building apart from other mass timber structures that have come before it is the use of CLT panels in their inherent two-way spanning capability throughout, thereby eliminating the need for beams and significantly reducing the structural depth of the building.
+What sets the Brock Commons building apart from any mass timber structure that has come before it is the use of CLT panels in their inherent two-way spanning capability throughout, thereby eliminating the need for beams and significantly reducing the structural depth of the building.
 This, coupled with the adjustment of the column grid and architectural program to suit the maximum available panel size, permitted the design team to minimize the overall number of panels required per floor, while maximizing the structural efficiency of the system.

 The hybrid structure uses a dual-pronged approach for managing gravity and lateral loads.
-The mass timber floor plates (CLT), located on levels 3 to 18 are point-supported by GLT and PSL columns, which carry the gravity load of the upper floors and transfer it to the second floor concrete transfer slab, and down through its support structure - concrete columns, foundations walls and spread, and perimeter footings and raft slabs (referred to collectively in this text as the reinforced concrete foundation and podium).
+Mass timber floor plates (CLT) point-supported by columns (GLT and PSL), carry gravity loads for floors 3 through 18 to a concrete transfer slab located at the second floor level, and down through its support structure - concrete columns, foundations walls and spread, and perimeter footings and raft slabs, referred to collectively in this text as the reinforced concrete foundation and podium.
 Crushing of the CLT floor plates was prevented by directly transferring loads from upper columns to lower columns through the HSS steel connectors.